pchi17/interview_homework/README.md

 Open your web browser and go to http://localhost:3000

-You can log in as a teacher by using 'teacher' as the username and log in as a student by using 'student' as the username.
+You can log in as a teacher by using 'philip' as the username.

-Good Luck!
+I have generated a sequence of users, their usernames have the format 'student_x', where x is a number.
+For example, you can log in as a student by using 'student_0' as the username.